modelcontextprotocol/example-remote-server/README.md

 examples/                # Example code and usage patterns
 ```

-The architecture separates authentication concerns from MCP functionality, allowing you to integrate with existing OAuth providers (Auth0, Okta, etc.) or deploy your own authorization server.
+The architecture separates authentication concerns from MCP functionality, allowing you to integrate with commercial OAuth providers (Auth0, Okta, etc.).

+## Customizing for Your Use Case

+This is a reference implementation with demo tools, resources, and prompts.
+To adapt it for production:
+- **Replace MCP features:** See [Customization Guide](docs/customization-guide.md) for replacing demo functionality with your own
+- **Integrate OAuth provider:** See [OAuth Architecture Patterns](docs/oauth-architecture-patterns.md) for production authentication setup

 ## Usage Examples